- This story is regularly updated for relevance. Last updated: June 24, 2021

 Several serious allergic reactions to the COVID-19 vaccine have caused people to question whether they should get the vaccine themselves—particularly if they have allergies to things like seasonal pollen, which triggers hay fever.
 The materials used to develop the vaccine are taken from the virus itself, however, and are not plant or pollen-based.

-Those with seasonal allergies are not expected to suffer any adverse allergic reactions from the COVID vaccine.
+Those with seasonal allergies are not expected to suffer any adverse allergic reactions from the COVID vaccine, even though it appears allergy season is actually getting longer because of climate change.
 Unless, that is, somebody is allergic to an ingredient in the actual vaccine.

 Other common types of allergies that should have no adverse reaction to the vaccination include allergies to foods, animals and insects, latex, and even other vaccines.
 If you’ve had a non-serious reaction to an injection, with the exception of anaphylaxis, STAT News reports there is no reason to avoid the COVID-19 vaccine.